National Honor Society

 Who is eligible for NJHS?

-In accordance with national standards set by NJHS, 7th and 8th grade students are eligible to apply for NJHS if they are able to demonstrate success in the following areas: Scholarship (a cumulative GPA of 3.6 on an 4 point scale), Leadership, Service, Character, and Citizenship.
+In accordance with national standards set by the NJHS, rising 7th and 8th grade students are eligible to apply for NJHS if they are able to demonstrate success in the following areas: Scholarship (a cumulative GPA of 3.6 on a 4 point scale), Leadership, Service, Character, and Citizenship.
 Just because a student qualifies based on their cumulative GPA (scholarship) does not mean that they will be automatically inducted into the NJHS.
 Scholarship is just one element of selection.

 Who chooses inductees into the NJHS?

 After students fill out an information sheet and the required recommendation forms from teachers and/or other adults, all of their qualifications will be reviewed by our Faculty Council.
 The Faculty Council is an anonymous group of faculty members who make final decisions about who will be invited for induction into the NJHS.
 The Faculty Council also serves as the group who determines if a student should be dismissed because of a failure to meet expectations in one of the five areas of Scholarship, Leadership, Service, Character, or Citizenship.
-The NJHS sponsors do not have a vote on the Faculty Council and will not be making any decisions regarding acceptance, rejection, or dismissal.

 What does an exemplary NJHS candidate look like?